Three Amazon sellers who conquered challenges to achieve success

 Angela creates products, like pill boxes, to help people with focus issues succeed daily.

 In order to get the pill boxes, Angela and her team ultimately had to negotiate with the manufacturer through a broker based in the same country.
 But the money was gone.
 Angela cautions other sellers who have no prior experience working with overseas manufacturers to use payment methods that reduce risk to the company.
-She also credits Amazon’s Brand Protection program for helping to protect brands who sell in the Amazon store, as well as their customers, from fraud and abuse.
+She also credits Amazon’s Brand Registry program for helping to protect brands who sell in the Amazon store, as well as their customers, from fraud and abuse.

 Did you know?